mortonmills/webtest/README.md

 ex, 47 should be trackEndEvent

 support for:
+3RD PARTY TTS
+In order to reliably split audio.
+The audio should have a delimiter distinct from the rest.
+One option is to use silence, but a longer silence than is possible with other words, such contractions.

+The first syllable will have sperate conditional and will need to account for the last empty syllable.
+If the split does match the number of syllables required then loop until.
+A safety net for some contractions might be check the string for the "'" character.
+Other contractions such as its or dont or aint will need to be checked another way.

 TEMPO
 tempo changes, each will have a tempo fixed to it, if any change is found then new section is generated, festival